RoboTeamTwente/erc-software-rover/README.md

 source /opt/ros/kilted/setup.bash

 # install dependencies
-sudo rosdep install --from-paths --ignore-src --default-yes .
+sudo rosdep install --from-paths --ignore-src --default-yes src

 # actually build, if your computer is low on RAM then use --executor sequential
 colcon build